Skip to content

 HB 149: Creation of the Texas Artificial Intelligence Council

-• Purpose: Establishes a legal framework for the responsible development, deployment, and oversight of artificial intelligence (AI) systems.
+• Overview: Establishes a legal framework for the responsible development, deployment, and oversight of artificial intelligence (AI) systems.

 • Key Provisions: